top of page

 about.

-Dr. Ioannis Panagiotou is a UK-based artist, composer, and educator.
-His art explores issues of memory, migration, and identity through cross-media narratives.
-His art takes the form of audiovisual performances, installations, and concerts, creating symbiotic relationships between different media, materials, beings, and events.
-The aim is to activate lost memories and sociocultural ghosts of the past.
+Ioannis' art explores issues of memory, migration, and identity through cross-media narratives and oral history.
+His art takes the form of audiovisual performances, installations, and concerts, creating a play of different media, materials, beings, and events.
+This play aims to activate lost memories and sociocultural ghosts of the past.

-His works have been showcased internationally in Japan, UK, Lithuania, Denmark, Belgium, Switzerland, and Greece, receiving recognition in renowned festivals and collaborations with notable ensembles.
-Notably, his audiovisual work "Umwelt" has been exhibited and performed at prestigious festivals such as b-side Festival, Dialogues Festival, and Tériade Museum of Modern Art.
-Collaborating with Plus-Minus Ensemble, Red Note Ensemble, and the Edinburgh Film Music Orchestra has further solidified his standing in the artistic community.
+Dr. Ioannis Panagiotou is a UK-based artist and composer.
+His works have been showcased internationally in US, Japan, UK, Lithuania, Denmark, Belgium, Switzerland, and Greece, receiving recognition in renowned festivals and collaborations with notable ensembles.
+Notably, his audiovisual work “Umwelt” has been exhibited and performed at prestigious festivals such as b-side Festival, Dialogues Festival, and Tériade Museum of Modern Art.
+Collaborating with Plus-Minus Ensemble, Red Note Ensemble, St Andrews Contemporary Ensemble, and the Edinburgh Film Music Orchestra has further solidified his standing in the artistic community.

 Ioannis holds a PhD in Composition and Transdisciplinary Arts from The University of Edinburgh, an MA in Composition from the Royal Conservatoire of Scotland, and an Integrated MA in Composition for Film, Theatre and The Performing Arts from Ionian University.
 His extensive studies have encompassed composition with renowned mentors such as Martin Parker, David Fennessy, Simon Steen-Andersen, Gareth Williams, Oliver Searle, and Dimitra Trypani.
 Additionally, he has delved into Sonic Arts and Interactive Composition with Alistair McDonald, Film Music with Yati Durant, Fine Arts with Kevin Dagg, Bill Psarras and Nikos Kokkalis, and Byzantine Musicology with Dimitrios Giannelos.